SNAP Benefits in South Carolina: How to Apply and Qualify

 In-Person Application

 You must apply in the county where you live.
-You can find your local Department of Social Services (DSS) office address by visiting the official SNAP page for a directory of county contacts.
+Find your local office's address and hours on the state's official SNAP page.

 Mail-In Application

-You can download the application form from the South Carolina DSS website.
-After filling it out, mail the completed form to your county's DSS office.
-You can find the correct mailing address on the website.
+Download the application form from the South Carolina SNAP page.
+After filling it out, mail the completed document to your county's DSS office.

 How to Contact EBT Customer Service in South Carolina